JMS55/jms55.github.io/content/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md

 ![Example scene for the meshlet renderer](showcase.png)

 This post is going to be _very_ long, so I suggest reading over it (and the Nanite slides) a couple of times to get a general overview of the pieces involved, before spending any time analyzing individual steps.
-At the time of this writing, my blog theme dosen't have a table of contents sidebar that follows you as you scroll the page.
+At the time of this writing, my blog theme doesn't have a table of contents sidebar that follows you as you scroll the page.
 I apologize for that.
 If you want to go back and reference previous sections as you read this post, I suggest using multiple browser tabs.

 I'd also like to take a moment to thank [LVSTRI](https://github.com/LVSTRI) and [jglrxavpok](https://jglrxavpok.github.io) for sharing their experiences with virtual geometry, [atlv24](https://github.com/atlv24) for their help in several areas, especially for their work adding some missing features I needed to wgpu/naga, other Bevy developers for testing and reviewing my PRs, Unreal Engine (Brian Karis, Rune Stubbe, Graham Wihlidal) for their _excellent_ and highly detailed [SIGGRAPH presentation](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf), and many more people than I can name who provided advice on this project.